nir/jupylet/docs/programmers_reference_guide/sound.rst

         await sleep(1)

 There is another problem that we need to take care of.
-When you call ``play_poly()`` the new note is scheduled to play as soon as possible.
-The problem with that is that minor mistimings in "wakeups" from ``sleep()`` calls are normal in desktop operating systems and may result in noticeable playing out of tempo.
+When you call :meth:`~jupylet.audio.sound.GatedSound.play_poly` the new note is scheduled to play as soon as possible.
+The problem with that is that minor mistimings in "wakeups" from :func:`~jupylet.audio.sleep` calls are normal in desktop operating systems and may result in noticeable playing out of tempo.

 The correct way to play notes with accurate tempo in a live loop is the
 following: